gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 - `FileIOHelper.SaveObject` now will use `ReferenceLoopHandling.Ignore` by default
   - (More Alchemist TowerModels will now be included in the exported game data)
+- Added `ModTower.ShopTowerCount` override to easily set how many of a tower you can purchase at once in a standard game